 One of the practices we started taking up while traveling is meditation as a family.
 It’s amazing how much this can help kids to settle down after a crazy day!
 If you haven’t done meditation before with your kids, have them start small with one or two minutes.
 Every few days, add an extra minute to make the meditation longer.
 Our kids are now able to sit through at least eight minutes of meditation!

 If you do want to use this time to learn a new skill, do it together with your kids!
 Learning new skills are great family bonding activities that incorporate an educational component too.
 Our family has been learning how to draw using a drawing book I bought online.
 We all do the drawing exercises together, and share what we’ve drawn afterward.

 #5: Do exercise-themed family bonding activities

 Nothing beats boredom like movement.
 If your kids are feeling lethargic and bored, do some quick exercises together.
 YouTube is a great resource for finding exercise videos.
-But you can also use fitness apps.
-I’ve been using the Seven app with my kids, which offers seven minute workouts you can do at home without any equipment.
+We also like going out to trampoline parks and playgrounds.
+If you have a trampoline in your backyard, this makes for some excellent family bonding activities.